tigerlinux/tigerlinux-extra-recipes/recipes/misc/ceph-owncloud-lab/README.md

 Because our owncloud node is also admin, we can create a volume inside, but, first some calculations....

-Our CEPH cluster size (total) is 32GB x 6 = 192GB, but, because our replica factor is 2 (the object and a copy), our actual "m·ximun safe size" is two thirds of that, mean, 32GB x 4 = 128GB.
+Our CEPH cluster size (total) is 32GB x 6 = 192GB, but, because our replica factor is 2 (the object and a copy), our actual "m√°ximun safe size" is two thirds of that, mean, 32GB x 4 = 128GB.
 With that on mind, we should not create anything larger than this safe limit.
 In any case, we'll just create a single 64GB volume inside the pool with the following command:

 ```bash
 rbd --pool owncloud create --size 64G owncloud-rbd-01